Cases Tried In:

 Some personal injury cases can be settled privately outside of court, while others must be resolved through litigation.
 There are potential advantages and drawbacks to both options, and it is important to have an attorney you can trust representing you in order to maximize your chances of reaching a positive outcome as efficiently as possible.
 We can help you navigate settlement effectively, but we are also prepared to represent you at trial if necessary.

-Virginia Dog Bite Law FAQs
+Virginia Dog Bite FAQs

-A: Proving a dog is dangerous in the state can be challenging.
+Proving a dog is dangerous in the state can be challenging.
 As a general rule, once a dog has attacked someone, its owner must recognize it as a dangerous dog.
 However, it is also possible for a dog to be classified as dangerous even if it has not attacked anyone.
-An example of this would be if a dog has consistently snarled and bared its teeth to visitors near the dog owner’s property.
+An example of this would be if a dog has consistently snarled and bared its teeth to visitors near the dog owner's property.
 Your attorney can help you determine if the dog that attacked you is a dangerous dog.

-A: The amount of compensation you can claim for a dog bite in the state will depend on whether the dog’s owner is strictly liable for the incident.
+The amount of compensation you can claim for a dog bite in the state will depend on whether the dog's owner is strictly liable for the incident.
 If they are, they are liable for any and all damages resulting from the attack, such as your medical expenses, lost wages, and your pain and suffering.
 An experienced Virginia dog bite lawyer can assist you in determining the full extent of your claimable damages to help you enhance your case award as much as possible.

-A: In the state, after a dog has bitten someone, the dog’s owner will likely be compelled to surrender the dog for a 10-day quarantine, during which time a veterinarian will assess whether the dog carries any diseases like rabies and the dog’s temperament to determine whether it is dangerously aggressive.
+In the state, after a dog has bitten someone, the dog's owner will likely be compelled to surrender the dog for a 10-day quarantine, during which time a veterinarian will assess whether the dog carries any diseases like rabies and the dog's temperament to determine whether it is dangerously aggressive.
 If the court determines the dog to be a serious health and safety risk, it may order the dog to be euthanized.

-A: You need to hire a Virginia dog bite lawyer because this case is likely to be more challenging to resolve than you may initially expect.
+You need to hire a Virginia dog bite lawyer because this case is likely to be more challenging to resolve than you may initially expect.
 The right attorney on your side ensures you have legal support when you need it most and will be more likely to achieve a positive outcome.
 You will also be better prepared to handle any unexpected complications that arise during your proceedings and reach a fair result in a reasonable timeframe.

-A: The cost to hire a Virginia dog bite lawyer will depend on the lawyer’s billing policy.
+The cost to hire a Virginia dog bite lawyer will depend on the lawyer's billing policy.
 At Whitlock Law, LLC, we accept personal injury cases on a contingency fee basis.
-This means the client does not pay upfront or ongoing attorneys’ fees.
+This means the client does not pay upfront or ongoing attorneys' fees.
 Instead, we charge a percentage of the total compensation we recover for the client, but only if and when we win their case.
 This policy ensures that legal counsel is accessible when you need it, regardless of your financial situation.